 Where the Dragon Boat Festival Is Celebrated

-The Dragon Boat Festival is an official public holiday in Greater China – the mainland, Hong Kong, Macau, and Taiwan.
+The Dragon Boat Festival is celebrated in many places, but it is only an official public holiday in Greater China – the mainland, Hong Kong, Macau, and Taiwan.

 Ready to experience the Dragon Boat Races in person?
-Explore how it is celebrated in different cities around the world:
+Explore how it is celebrated in:

 Personal Reflections of the Dragon Boat Festival